Cisco and Microsoft have long been competitors in the enterprise collaboration space -- first in instant messaging,...

 On-premises and hosted customers may integrate Teams with Cisco Jabber, using it for persistent team chat and meetings, while using Cisco's legacy calling platform for telephony.

 Video.
 Both apps offer video conferencing for mobile and desktop-based users.
-Cisco natively supports extending meetings to standards-based conference room systems, as well its own video conferencing endpoints.
+Cisco natively supports extending meetings to standards-based conference room systems, as well as its own video conferencing endpoints.
 Microsoft partners offer room systems, but integrating Microsoft Teams with non-Teams room systems requires additional software or services from partners such as BlueJeans, Pexip or Poly.

 Security.
 Cisco touts its breach lock technology as a key differentiator, which provides end-to-end encryption of all Webex Teams data and allows customers to hold their own encryption keys.
 Cisco also offers federation between different organizations using Webex Teams, eliminating the need for users to switch between workspaces and reducing the risk of guest accounts that may serve as a vector for data leaks.
 Microsoft Teams only supports encryption at rest and in motion, as well as mobile device management controls via Intune.
 It does not yet support interorganizational federation or customer-held encryption keys.